BiLQ

 : collect additional statistics on the run such as residual norms, or Aᴴ-residual norms;callback

-: function or functor called ascallback(solver)
+: function or functor called ascallback(workspace)

 that returnstrue